Gissio/radpro/docs/users.md

 To live log data on a computer or download the datalogs, use the [GeigerLog](https://github.com/Gissio/geigerlog-radpro) data logging software.
 "CPM" data is the value displayed by Rad Pro's instantaneous rate.
 "CPS" data is the low-level counts per second value.
 "CPS" data should conform to a Poisson distribution; "CPM" not, as it is derived from an adaptive averaging window.

+During datalog download, no entries are written to the datalog.

 ## Dead time and dead-time compensation

 [Dead time](https://en.wikipedia.org/wiki/Geiger%E2%80%93M%C3%BCller_tube#Quenching_and_dead_time) is the period of time during which the Geiger-Müller tube is unable to detect another radiation event immediately after detecting one.
 This occurs because the tube becomes saturated after each radiation event, typically for a time of 50-200 µs.
 Consequently, measurements of high levels of radiation will be inaccurate as the tube fails to register the counts during this dead-time period.